Volcano Island: Driving in Tenerife

 You can only get so far by car, and if you want to go upwards from there you’ll need to either walk or swap onto the Teleferico cable car.
 The queues can be very long in mid summer, so best to pitch up at 8.30 before the crowds and coach parties get there.
 Better still stay in the Parador CañadasDel Teide, set in the crater of the extinct volcano and the only building in the Nature Reserve, it virtually guarantees you’ll get the crater to yourself overnight.

-On your way back down, check out the wierd rock formations less than two kilometres south of the peak.
-And I mean wierd.
+On your way back down, check out the strange rock formations less than two kilometres south of the peak.
+And I mean strange.
 The most famous (after having appeared on bank notes) is Roque Cinchado.
 The rocks attract big crowds, but not many people do the walk that links them all, so if you’re looking for a bit of piece and quiet then grab a backpack and go.
-Or better still explore by night.
-You may even get to see the Milky Way.

-The sea and the seaside is a big draw for families visiting Tenerife.
+The sea and the seaside is a big draw for families and doing Tenerife by car enables you to visit some of the more out of the way beaches.
 There are more than a hundred beaches on the island, although you may have to get your head around sunbathing on black volcanic sand on the beaches in the north.
 You could take a dip in Charco de La Laja instead; it’s a natural pool that was formed by lava.
 And it is said to be like taking a bath in the Atlantic.

-Or you can head south, where the beaches have a more traditional appearance, and in at least one case sand imported from the Sahara.
+Or you can head south on your scenic drive of Tenerife, where the beaches have a more traditional appearance, and in at least one case sand imported from the desert.
 In 1973 more than a quarter of a million tonnes of white sand were imported from the nearby Sahara (yes we’re that far South here) to dress Playa de Las Teresitas, turning a black volcanic beach into a more marketable fantasy.

 If you love the coast but like to keep active then you should definitely check out the stunning cliffs of Los Gigantes, the cliff of the giants.
 They are truly spectacular.
 As is the road that leads to them.
 If you go out of season you might be able to negotiate a good price on a whale watching tour while you are there.

 If you’ve time for one last watery treat, then Tenerife has one of the best waterparks in Europe in the shape of Siam Park in Adeje.
+We loved the wave pool but it’s hard to beat some of the water slides.
 It would be a shame not to cool down, chill out and enjoy, before hitting the road once again.

 Disclosure Note: This post was brought to you thanks to the support of Avis Car Hire.
 All the research, ideas and opinions remain, as ever, entirely our own.